tfoldi/fuse-tableaufs/README.md

     /Sitename/Projectname/Datasource 1.tds[x]

 Read operations are fully supported while write support is implemented but still highly experimental.

-Last modification time, file size and other file system stat
+Last modification time is read from last\_updated columns while file sizes are actual sizes of the pg\_largeobjects.

 ## Questions